-Looking at a real(ish) example profile
+9.2.4 Looking at a Real(ish) Example Profile

-This Colab has an example profile for a fake Transformer.
-Here's a Perfetto link to at least see the Trace Viewer if you're in a hurry.
+This section covers an example profile (can be found in the online version of this book).
 I've gone to more effort than usual to annotate the trace with jax.named_scope calls so you can identify what's going on.